We’re planning ahead to make sure we have enough water in the future.

 In February 2018 we published our draft plan which set out how we plan to provide a secure and sustainable supply of water for our customers for the next 80 years, from 2020 to 2100.

-We ran a public consultation on the draft plan in Spring 2018.
-We sought feedback via an online survey, in focus groups and interviews, and held a number of events across our area.
-We received over 540 representations to the public consultation, as well as other feedback from customers.
+We ran a public consultation on the draft plan and received over 540 representations, as well as other feedback from customers.

-In Autumn 2018 we provided an opportunity for comment on the changes and revisions we have made to our draft plan.
+In Autumn 2018 we provided an opportunity for comment on the changes we had made to our draft plan.
 This further consultation closed on 28 November 2018.
-Thank you to everyone who responded.
+We received over 750 representations.
+Thanks to everyone who responded.

 What happens next

-This is a summary of the feedback received to the public consultation and the main changes made to our draft plan.
+This is a summary of the feedback received to the further consultation and provides an update on our revised draft plan.

-This is our detailed report responding to the representations received to the public consultation.
+This is our detailed report responding to the representations received to the further consultation.
 It is comprised of several documents.

 Revised draft Water Resources Management Plan 2019